The commons and the problem of power

 We can’t do much about the hardened #fluffy crowd – so committed to comfort and respectability that no amount of evidence will shift them toward meaningful action.
 That is a real limit, and it’s worth being honest about it rather than wasting energy trying to convert the unconvertible.

-So how is resignation made, it’s not because people are stupid, but more that decades of #neoliberalism have done systematic work on how people understand themselves and each other.
+This mess is almost entirely manufactured, so how is this resignation made, it’s not because people are stupid, but more that decades of #neoliberalism have done systematic work on how people understand themselves and each other.
 Isolation has been normalised.
 Cynicism has been marketed as sophistication. #stupidindividualism – the belief that you are fundamentally alone, that your choices are personal rather than political, that the market is more real than the community – has been embedded so deeply that it feels like common sense.

 People are taught to see themselves as consumers, not citizens, as individuals navigating a system, not as communities capable of changing one.
 That teaching is not accidental as an atomised population is a manageable population.
 Resignation is not a natural response to difficult circumstances, it is a political outcome, produced and maintained by specific interests.